chezmoi-sh/n8n-nodes-paperless/README.md

 ## Compatibility

-Requires n8n version 1.0.0 or later and Paperless-ngx version 2.14.0 or later (not tested prior versions).
+Requires n8n version 1.0.0 or later and Paperless-ngx version 2.14.0 or later.
+Earlier versions may work but are not officially supported or tested.

 ## Resources